-A total number of 115 questionnaires were distributed by the researcher and that represented 100%.115 questionnaires were equally returned giving a response rate of 100%.35 questionnaires were responses from female constituting 30%.80 questionnaires were response from males, which constituted 65% of the total respondents.
+A total number of 115 questionnaires were distributed by the researcher and that represented 100%.

+- 115 questionnaires were equally returned giving a response rate of 100%. - 35 questionnaires were responses from female constituting 30%. - 80 questionnaires were response from males, which constituted 65% of the total respondents.

-4.2 Presentation of Data
+4.2 Presentation Of Data

-4.2 (a) what are the major causes of Orphan hood in Madiany Division?
+4.2 (a) What were the major causes of Orphan hood in Kaptumo south Division?

-TABLE 1.0: Major Causes of Orphan hood in Madiany Division
+TABLE 1.0: Major Causes of Orphan hood in kaptumo Division

 Count %

 HIV/AIDS and Related Illnesses 89 78

 Separations and Divorce cases 18 15

-Accidents and unexplained deaths of 8 7
+Accidents and unexplained deaths of parents 8 7

-parents

 TOTALS 115 100

-HIV/AIDS and Related Illnesses were found to contribute 78% of all the deaths.
+- HIV/AIDS and Related Illnesses were found to contribute 78% of all the deaths.
 This was the leading cause of orphan hood and parent-less-ness of the children in the division.

 - Separations and divorce cases contributed to 15% of the total number of children who were parentless.
-A significant number of single parenthood was those where the parents taking care of the children were mothers. - Accidents and unexplained deaths of parents contributed to 7% of the total causes of single parenthood. - 4.2 (b) What is the role of guardians in imparting discipline in orphans in Madiany Division?
+A significant number of single parenthood was those where the parents taking care of the children were mothers. - Accidents and unexplained deaths of parents contributed to 7% of the total causes of single parenthood.

+4.2 (b) What was the role of guardians in imparting discipline in orphans in Kaptumo south Division?

-Table 2.0: who the orphan share problems/happiness with
+Table 2.0: Who the orphan share problems/happiness with